Name Above All Names: Son of Man

 THANK YOU!
 Many thanks to Won Yun - soprano, Ken White - tenor, Linda Streeter - flute, Larry Creswell - baritone, Dan Page - baritone and guitar player for helping make the music in July special while the choir was "officially" on vacation!

-WELCOME BACK!
-This Sunday, we welcome the Chancel Choir's return to the choir loft after their month of vacation in July.
+We welcomed the Chancel Choir's return to the choir loft after their month of vacation in July.
 Each of these faithful singers practices on Wednesday evenings for an hour and a half as well as on Sunday mornings at 10:00 until just before worship, all year long, with only one month off!
 Your gifts of your talents and your dedication to rehearsal and consistent attendance are so important to the quality and energy of our worship services.
 Thank you, each one, for your continued commitment to sing for God in this place!
-Your participation in the memorial service for Becky Evatt is also greatly appreciated!

 Our sanctuary flowers for Sunday, August 17, were given by George and Lou Taylor to the glory of God in celebration of their 49th wedding anniversary.